FAQ's (Frequently Ask Questions)

 12. How do I obtain case related information?

-However, case information will still be available from Trusteeship employees by telephone, facsimile and email during regular business hours, 8:00 a.m. to 4:30 p.m., Monday through Friday.
+Case information is available from Trusteeship employees by telephone, facsimile and email during regular business hours, 8:00 a.m. to 4:30 p.m., Monday through Friday.
 Case information is also available 24 hours per day via the internet at www.bankruptcylink.com.
+Chapter 13 debtors and their attorneys can also access case information free of charge at www.ndc.org.
 Please contact the Trustee’s office to learn more about obtaining case information online.